Chudy3122/ngoplatform/README.md

 The application has 12 modules in it:

-Home page
+Home page,
-Announcements
+Announcements,
-Events
+Events,
-News
+News,
-List of Tasks
+List of Tasks,
-Library
+Library,
-Resources
+Resources,
-Shared files
+Shared files,
-Video Communication
+Video Communication,
-Salary Calculator
+Salary Calculator,
-Energy prices
+Energy prices,
-Financing
+Financing.